East Anglia radar planning application and approval Q&As

 Could the tower be made smaller?

 The radar needs to reach above the surrounding trees, which grow to around 20m in height, as it needs to be able to take measurements without interference.
-Following consultation, and by working closely with Anglian Water, we have managed to develop a solution that reduces the height to 24.46m whilst mainitaining the collection of high quality data and allows Anglian Water to operate effectively at the site.
+Following consultation, and by working closely with Anglian Water, we have managed to develop a solution that keeps the height to 24.46m whilst mainitaining the collection of high quality data and allows Anglian Water to operate effectively at the site.

 Can the radome be made any smaller?